-Bring a survey completed within the last six months, a completed Application for an Updated Certificate of Occupancy and the application fee to the Building Department.
+Bring a survey completed within one year, a completed Application for an Updated Certificate of Occupancy and the application fee to the Building Department.
 If there has been a change of ownership, a deed indicating the new owner of the property is required.
 At that time an on-site inspection by the building inspector will be scheduled.
 Upon successful inspection an updated Certificate of Occupancy will be issued– typically within two weeks.
 The Building Department will contact the applicant when the Certificate is completed.

 Yes.
 The Village will remove leaves left at the curb during the months of November and April.
 Leaves that are in bags are not accepted.